grafviktor/goto/README.md

 ### 2.2.
 Organize your hostnames into logical groups ###

-In this video, hosts are grouped into categories such as Dev, Beta, and Prod.
+This video represents hosts grouped into categories such as Dev, Beta, and Prod.

 ![Shows how to switch between hosts groups](demo/switch_between_groups.gif)

 ### 2.3.
-Edit your database and connect to remote boxes ###
+Edit your entries and connect to remote boxes ###

-Here we edit a previously saved host and connect to it.
+Adjust hostname before connecting to it.

 ![Shows how to open ssh session using goto](demo/edit_and_connect.gif)